 In order to learn how many centimorgans we share, I have to click on that little “i” where it says “Confidence: Extremely High”.
 If you do that, you will see a little box pop up that looks like this:

-What you have to have a subscription to access
+What do you need to have an Ancestry subscription to access in your DNA results